takeltez/Concurrent-Priority-Queue/README.md

 Build executable and shared library files `bin/queue` and `lib/queue.so` respectively.

 - `small-bench`<br>
-Execute short representative benchmark using `benchmark/benchmark.py` and collect data in `data` directory.
+Execute short representative benchmark using `benchmark/benchmark.py` and collect data for plots in `data` directory.

 - `small-plot`<br>
 Generate `plot.pdf` in `plots` directory.